| Follow Naturenet on Twitter | |||||||

 go.

-to or support a planning proposal: a good no-nonsense summary of the way
+to a planning proposal: a good no-nonsense summary of the way

 to approach it.